 - A public consultation was available online in 23 EU languages (from 7 December 2018 to 1 March 2019) for anybody interested to share views and opinions on the performance of ISA².
 Overall, feedback was received from 14 stakeholders.

 - The ISA² Mid-Term Conference and ISA² Interim Evaluation Kick-Off Workshop offered the opportunity to gather initial input from stakeholders through a written questionnaire that was distributed during both events.
 At this occasion, 15 answers were received.

-Although the number of replies remained rather low, the expertise of involved stakeholders is impressive: 71% of respondents are familiar with digital public services and interoperability to a high extent or to the fullest extent.
+Although the number of replies remained rather low, the expertise of involved stakeholders was impressive: 71% of respondents were familiar with digital public services and interoperability to a high extent or to the fullest extent.
 The low response rate to the public consultation is also telling: it reflects the technical nature of the programme.
 While interoperability is a key enabler of digital transformation, public administrations tend to address the related work in their back offices.